lsl-gm/adrv902x/docs/library/axi_ad408x/index.rst

 at system level.

-The *ADC interface signals* must be connected directly to the top file of the design, as IO primitives are part of the IP.
+The *ADC interface signals* must be connected directly to the top file of the design, as I/O primitives are part of the IP.

 The example design uses a DMA to move the data from the output of the IP to memory.

-If the data needs to be processed in HDL before moved to the memory, it can be done at the output of the IP (at system level) or inside of the ADC channel module (at IP level).
+If the data needs to be processed in HDL before moving it to the memory, it can be done at the output of the IP (at system level) or inside of the ADC channel module (at IP level).